The Taming of the Shrew

 Fit for her turn, well read in poetry

-It certainly sounds to me as if he thinks “poetry” is the name of one book and that there are others that exist, whose names escape him, such as maybe Math and Wildlife.
+It certainly sounds to me as if he thinks “poetry” is the name of one book and that there are others that exist, whose names escape him, such as maybe Math and, uh, that other stuff.